Agustín Ramón Martínez: Trial and imprisonment

 Over the course of the investigation, multiple other suspects were arrested on suspicion of being involved in the murder, but investigators eventually ruled out third-party involvement.
-Due to this, some hypothesized that the actual reason for Cardozo's murder was that Martínez could steal his truck.
+Due to this, some hypothesized that the actual reason for Cardozo's murder was so Martínez could steal his truck.
 On his part, Martínez repeatedly professed that he was only guilty of disposing of the body, and later claimed that he was tortured by police officials.

-Martínez's trial was postponed a total of eleven times due to various issues.
-After it finally started in 2022, he was found guilty of killing Cardozo and sentenced to 40 years imprisonment.
-During the sentencing, he reacted violently and attempted to assault the officers guarding him, which resulted in him being subdued and handcuffed.
+Martínez's trial was postponed a total of eleven times.
+After it finally started in 2022, he was found guilty of killing Cardozo and sentenced to 40 years' imprisonment.
+During the sentencing, he reacted violently and attempted to assault the officers guarding him, which resulted in his being subdued and handcuffed.

+Death

+Martínez died at Tacumbú prison in Asunción, on 18 May 2024, at the age of 62.
+Police sources described it as an "apparent case of sudden death".